-- Then continue another 15 minutes to Petrohue Falls.
+Then continue another 15 minutes to Petrohue Falls.
 In January the Petro bugs are out in full force and will make the name Petrohue unforgettable in a very annoying way.
 They are a cross between a bumble bee and a June bug.
-They rapidly buzz around the heads of visitors and occasionally bite.
+These flying bugs rapidly buzz around the heads of visitors and occasionally bite.

 Puerto Montt Weather

 Puerto Montt is in the southern hemisphere.
 Its climate is moderated by the Pacific Ocean.
 In the summer months from December – February, expect average highs of about 66 F (19 C) and average lows of 45 F (7 C).
 In the winter, the ocean influence keeps temperatures above freezing.
 The coldest part of winter is from June through August.
 Average highs from June – September are 48 F (9 C) and average lows are just above freezing.
 Precipitation is highest from April to August and is very light in the summer months from December to February.